-The Statement of Net Position presents the assets, liabilities and net position of the College as of the end of the fiscal year 2023.
-It is a point-in-time financial statement, the purposes of which is to give readers a quick view of the financial condition of College.
-The statement present end of year data concerning current and non-current assets, current and non-current liabilities and net position.
+The Statement of Net Position presents the assets, liabilities and net position of the College as of the end of the fiscal year 2024.
+It is a point-in-time financial statement, the purpose of which is to give readers a quick view of the financial condition of the College.
+The statement presents end of year data concerning current and non-current assets, current and non-current liabilities and net position.